Slipknot's Corey Taylor and Jim Root considering new musical project

 Slipknot and former Stone Sour bandmates Corey Taylor and Jim Root are discussing the possibility of forming a new band.

-Root previously stated that he wanted to “get away from that sinking ship” upon departing Slipknot previously, and later admitted that “[Taylor and I] would have just ended up killing each other and driving each other crazy” had he stayed.
+Root previously stated that he wanted to “get away from that sinking ship” upon departing Stone Sour previously, and later admitted that “[Taylor and I] would have just ended up killing each other and driving each other crazy” had he stayed.

 - READ MORE: Slipknot: “I’m just going to tell you the facts: ‘We Are Not Your Kind’ is a masterpiece”